Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series: Abstract

 \section{Abstract}

-High-dimensional data analysis using traditional models suffers from over-parameterization.
-There are two types of techniques commonly used to reduce the number of parameters involved — regularization and dimension reduction.
+High-dimensional data analysis using traditional models suffers from overparameterization.
+Two types of techniques are commonly used to reduce the number of parameters -- regularization and dimension reduction.
 In this project, we combine them by imposing a sparse factor structure and propose a regularized estimator to further reduce the number of parameters in factor models.
-One issue for factor models is that factors are hard to interpret since both factors and the loading matrix are unobserved.
-When estimating the loading matrix, we introduce a penalty term for a sparse estimate.
-Hence, each factor only drives a smaller subset of time series that exhibit the strongest correlation, making factor interpretation much clearer.
+One issue of factor analysis is that factors are hard to interpret, as both factors and the loading matrix are unobserved.
+To address this, we introduce a penalty term when estimating the loading matrix for a sparse estimate.
+As a result, each factor only drives a smaller subset of time series that exhibit the strongest correlation, improving the factor interpretability and predictive performance.
+Compared with existing work, the proposed method yields an estimator which enjoys the oracle property, and works in more general settings.
+The proposed method does not require the loading matrix to be orthogonal or factors to be independent.
 The theoretical properties of the proposed estimator are investigated.
 The simulation results are presented to confirm that our algorithm performs well.
 We apply our method to Hawaii tourism data.
-Results show that two groups of people driving the number of domestic tourists in Hawaii are visitors from states in high latitudes (factor 1) and visitors from inland or states in low latitudes (factor 2).
-It reveals two main reasons that people visit Hawaii – to (1) escape the cold and (2) enjoy the beach and water activities.